Make Eugene Your Classroom

 Nearby Nature is offering Nature Schooling for families looking for activities they can do right in their neighborhood.
-For Fall 2021 you can also register your homeschool group for private in-person programs designed to complement your nature studies or sign up for summer day camps.
+You can also register your homeschool group for private in-person programs designed to complement your nature studies or sign up for summer day camps.

-Even if you don't enroll in Nearby Nature, take the children to Alton Baker Park to explore the park's interpretive plaques and art installations.
+Nearby Nature operates out of Alton Baker Park, a wonderful family destination with interpretive plaques and art installations.
 From the Kalaypua Talking Stones to the Nobel Peace Laureate Project memorial, there is a lot to explore in the park.

 Adventure!
 Children's Museum

 Museum of Culture & Natural History

-Explore the Museum of Culture & Natural History during limited viewing hours, via the Museum at Home program and virtually via their online collections gallery.
+Explore the Museum of Culture & Natural History during open hours or via the Museum at Home program and virtually via their online collections gallery.
 Homeschooling families can utilize the museum's extensive teaching resources for lesson plans and activities designed to complement a museum visit.
 Augment unit studies on Oregon with a deeper dive into the climate, landscapes and natural events that shaped our state.
 Study the archaeology that tells the stories of the First Nations through the present day.

 Sea Lion Caves